-The building will contain 348 parking spaces.
-In addition, 50 surface parking spaces will be leased by the city for public parking.
-The project will result in 160 net new parking spaces in downtown.
+The building will contain at least 348 parking spaces.
+In addition, 45-50 surface parking spaces will be leased by the city for public parking.
+The overall project will result in 160 net new parking spaces in downtown.
 A private 80 room Hampton Inn will constructed by the Capitol Plaza next to the garage.

-The Council will be holding a public hearing on October 3rd prior to making a final decision whether to place this $10,000,000 bond issue on the ballot.
+The Council held a public hearing on October 3rd prior to deciding whether to place this $10,500,000 bond issue on the ballot.
 There will be an additional public hearing on October 29 about all ballot items.
 Voting day is November 6th.
 If the bond passes, construction is expected to begin as early as December.

 The City’s Economic Development Strategic Plan (EDSP) adopted in June of 2016 after an extensive public process set out priorities.
 The EDSP specifically called for a new Hotel as the top desired transformational downtown project.
 The Plan identified parking and housing as key community needs.